 Aloe vera is one of the best ingredients from nature, and this versatile skincare product should be a staple on everyone’s bathroom shelf.
+Both anti-inflammatory and cell-renewing, homemade aloe vera face mask recipes let your skin enjoy the goodness of nature.

-7 Aloe Vera Face Mask Recipes
+7 Homemade Aloe Vera Face Mask Recipes

-Carrots are a rich source of beta-carotene, a skin-friendly form of vitamin A that supports healthier, younger-looking skin.
+Carrots are a rich source of beta-carotene, a form of vitamin A that supports healthier, younger-looking skin.
 It’s a powerful antioxidant that protects the skin against environmental damage—specifically, the kind that you get from too much sun exposure and pollution over time [source].

-That’s why it’s crucial to use a regular carrot instead of the baby ones.
-Baby carrots lose a lot of their natural nutrients when they are turned into little nubs, while whole carrots are still packed full of all the things that are good for you, inside and out.
-Plus, the rest of the carrot is the perfect skin-nourishing snack to munch on while you’re waiting for your mask to dry!
+You should use a regular carrot instead of the baby ones.
+Baby carrots lose some of their natural nutrients when they are turned into little nubs, while whole carrots are still packed full of all the things that are good for you, inside and out.

 - 1 egg white